A fun, nostalgic treat for the weekend, try making your own Party Rings.

 - Mix the flour, baking powder and sugar.

-- Add the butter and mix until you have a crumbly texture.
+- Add the butter and mix with your fingers or in a mixer until you have a crumbly texture.

 - Add the syrup, egg and vanilla and mix together until combined.
 As soon as it all comes together in a ball, stop mixing.

 - Cover the pastry in clingfilm and place in the fridge.
 Leave to rest for 30 minutes.